Ramadan 101: Everything you need to know about a month of fasting, prayer and arguing about the moon

 Ramadan - what's all that about?

 If you work alongside Muslim colleagues or have Muslim mates, you'll no doubt be aware that Ramadan has started.
-You may also have spotted your favourite football club tweeting about 'Ramadan Mubarak' and desperately trying to search for their skills compilation on YouTube.
+You may also have spotted your favourite football club tweeting about 'Ramadan Mubarak' and desperately trying to search for his skills compilation on YouTube.

 Ramadan is one of those things that many people are vaguely aware of, but without a proper understanding.
 Thing is, you don't want to seem ignorant or in any way culturally insensitive.
 In reality, most practicing Muslims would welcome any questions and be happy to fill you in.